-- ➤ Cold Call: This is a 'no hands up', dialogic approach that keeps all pupils engaged.
-This makes feedback meaningful so that teaching is responsive to pupils' needs and levels of understanding. - ➤ Think, Pair, Share: This allows all pupils to engage in a structured discussion that provides an opportunity to think generatively, share ideas and rehearse answers. - ➤ Whole-Class Response: This allows the teacher to access responses from each and every pupil in order to get an overview of class understanding. - ➤ Say It Again, Better: This allows teachers to set academic expectations for verbal responses and pupils to develop greater levels of success by adding depth, accuracy or sophistication to initial answers.
-It can also be used to develop grammar. - ➤ Probing: By asking multiple, linked questions to a few pupils, teachers can promote deep thinking and allow pupils to make connections. - ➤ Process Questions: By seeking out the 'how and 'why', teachers can develop pupils' metacognition, deepen their understanding and help them to evaluate their responses. - ➤ Hinge Questions: These are key questions that allow the teacher to know whether a teaching point needs to be developed or the class is ready to move on.
+- Cold Call: This is a 'no hands up', dialogic approach that keeps all pupils engaged.
+This makes feedback meaningful so that teaching is responsive to pupils' needs and levels of understanding. - Think, Pair, Share: This allows all pupils to engage in a structured discussion that provides an opportunity to think generatively, share ideas and rehearse answers. - Whole-Class Response: This allows the teacher to access responses from each and every pupil in order to get an overview of class understanding. - Probing: By asking multiple, linked questions to a few pupils, teachers can promote deep thinking and allow pupils to make connections. - Process Questions: By seeking out the 'how and 'why', teachers can develop pupils' metacognition, deepen their understanding and help them to evaluate their responses. - Hinge Questions: These are key questions that allow the teacher to know whether a teaching point needs to be developed, or the class is ready to move on. - Blended learning: Children will use forms of Artificial Intelligence based platforms (Reading Progress, Century, Times table Rockstars) to receive additional feedback on their attainment and progress.

-Appendix 2

-Talk frames suggestions that can be used during verbal feedback or conferencing
+Appendix 2 Talk frames suggestions that can be used during verbal feedback or conferencing